integral-business-intelligence/archivist/docs/tabs/browse.md

 When you need to remove a document from your knowledge base, select it in the data frame and click this button.
 Archivist thoroughly cleans up by removing both the original source document from your docs folder and all associated text chunks from the database.
 This complete removal ensures no fragments remain to potentially appear in future AI responses, giving you full control over exactly what information remains in your personal knowledge base.

-!!! warning
-    This is a warning admonition.

-# Warning: Editing Source Documents Does Not Update Your Database
+!!! warning "Warning: Editing Source Documents Does Not Update Your Database"

     Be aware that if you edit the source documents in your docs folder, these changes will not automatically appear in your database or affect your AI query results.
 This is a deliberate architectural design decision in Archivist.

     When you upload a document, Archivist processes it into chunks and stores these chunks in the database—this processed version is what the AI uses to answer your questions.
 If you later make changes to the source document:

     - Your edits will be saved to the source file, however, the AI will continue using the original, unmodified chunks in the database
     - Your queries will return answers based on the original content, not your updated version

     To update content in your database:

     - Delete the outdated file using the Delete Selected File button
     - Upload the updated version through the Upload Tab
     - This creates fresh chunks based on your latest content

     This approach ensures database integrity and gives you explicit control over when content updates occur, preventing accidental or unauthorized changes to your knowledge base.